 Helping to promote the Civil Service Code and its values of honesty, integrity, objectivity and impartiality of total applicants in competitions chaired by Commissioners.
+60,487 people were recruited to the Civil Service through fair and open competition.

-Accredited Life Chances schemes.
+25 Accredited Life Chances schemes.